Technology

 Appropriate Computer Use Policy

 The Hastings College IT Team provides information technology resources and services to students, faculty, administration and staff to further legitimate institutional purposes and programs.
 All persons associated with and utilizing Hastings College information technology resources are responsible for reading and adhering to the contents of the College’s Appropriate Computer Use Policy (see below).
+All students using an HC-managed mobile device operate under the current Student iPad Responsibility Agreement.

 The College’s information technology resources should be employed appropriately and responsibly.
 It is important to use these resources in a manner that does not infringe on another individual’s academic freedom, does not impede another individual’s intellectual inquiry, and does not interfere with another individual’s use of these resources.